cyrphz/Simple-Example-Calculator/README.md

 <body>
   <h1> Simple-Example-Calculator - (07/03/2024) </h1>

-  <p class="explanation">TThis is a exemple for very easy Calculator in Batch Script with the use of numerical variables and logical operators.</p>
+  <p class="explanation">This is a exemple for very easy Calculator in Batch Script with the use of numerical variables and logical operators.</p>

   <form action="process.php" method="post"> <label for="name">Name:</label>
     <input type="text" id="name" name="name" required>